wilsonliao/blog/about.md

 <br/>
 #### Profile
 I’m a graduate in economics and finance — with knowledge of programming and data visualization tools.
 My interests lie in the financial markets, data analytics, research and technology.
-I hope to show the content of my character through my projects as I’m seek a career in the analytics world.
+I hope to show the content of my character through my projects as I seek a career in the analytics world.
 <br/>
 #### Technical Skills
 <ul>